PdxCodeGuild/Full-Stack-Day-Class/notes/csspatterns.md

 * IDs when structure selectors will do

 Read through [this front-end tutorial](http://learn.shayhowe.com/html-css/writing-your-best-code/) for more tips on how to write good HTML & CSS.

+## "Normalizers" or "CSS Resets"
+Some people have produced CSS files that "reset" browser defaults or supposedly "normalize" CSS across different browsers.

+**You do not need these here.**
+Do not use them in your problems.

+For one, we're only developing for Chrome in this class and the things they normalize are very minor.
+For two, when you're learning CSS they are a large amount of added complexity from ~50 bonus rulesets makes it much more difficult to learn the basics correctly.